First foreign COVID vaccines head to China from Germany | Health

 The shipment comes amid Beijing dismantling its strict "zero-COVID" regime of lockdowns, which has led to a surge of cases that caught a fragile health system unprepared.
 Experts predict that the country of 1.4 billion people could face more than a million COVID deaths next year.

 Allowing German expats access to a Western shot is a big gesture to Berlin, reflecting Beijing's effort to strengthen ties with EU's biggest economy after years of tensions over trade and climate between the two countries.
+Frankfurt-listed shares in BioNTech briefly spiked on news of the shipment, and were up 1.9% at 1456 GMT.
+Pfizer shares were up 0.6% in New York.

-BioNTech did not comment on the situation on Wednesday.
+BioNTech was not immediately available to comment on the situation on Wednesday.
+NO WESTERN SHOTS

+The WHO's director-general Tedros Adhanom Ghebreyesus said in a briefing on Wednesday the UN agency is concerned by the spike in COVID-19 infections in the world's No. 2 economy.
+He said the WHO is supporting the government to focus its efforts on vaccinating people at the highest risk across the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)